 You have a number of options.

-3. Use a plugin, or other 3rd party extension, such as WP-touch for WordPress sites to handle things for you.
+3. Use a plugin, or other 3rd party extensions, such as WP-touch for WordPress sites to handle things for you.
 These are ok, but don’t always offer the flexibility of other solutions;

 4. Adapt your website using html and css changes to manually build mobile responsiveness into your website.
 The advantage here is that you can pretty much adapt your site to be viewed however you like on mobile devices, but the downside is that you’ll need knowledge of html and css to do it;